Health and Safety

 Safety Notes Regarding Food & Water

-While Singapore is very clean and you do not need to worry about the drinking water, The Education Abroad Network urges students to be extremely cautious about Food and Water while traveling around Southeast Asia.
+While Singapore is very clean and you do not need to worry about the drinking water, TEAN urges students to be extremely cautious about food and water while traveling elsewhere around Southeast Asia.
 Diseases from food and water are the leading cause of illness in travelers.
 When traveling around other parts of SE Asia follow these tips for safe eating and drinking:

 - Wash your hands often with soap and water, especially before eating.
 If soap and water are not available, use an alcohol-based hand gel (with at least 60% alcohol).